Vulnerabilities in Windows

-People are too trusting of any warning that appears on their computer, particularly when visiting web sites with their browser.
+People are too trusting of any warning that appears on their computer, particularly when visiting websites with their browser.

-It's Not Microsoft Phoning You
+No, It's Not Microsoft Phoning You

 If you receive a phone call telling you that your computer is at risk, hang up.

-- divulge information about your computer;
+- divulging information about your computer;

 - open an exploitive website using your browser; or